machal/cssmine-content/css3-gradients.md

 buttons** through CSS.
 See [cubiq.org/dropbox/cssgrad.html](<http://cubiq.org/dropbox/cssgrad.html>)

-This is almost a **scientific essay on gradients**.
-In the following link, Ana Tudor goes really deep into this topic and explains it using math.
+This is almost a **scientific essay on gradients**: in the following link, Ana Tudor goes really deep into this topic and explains it using math.
 See [hugogiraudel.com/2013/02/04/css-gradients/](<http://hugogiraudel.com/2013/02/04/css-gradients/>)